4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Taling Chan is the closest at just 20 minutes from central Bangkok.
 You can take a taxi directly there or combine the BTS to Wongwian Yai with a short Grab ride.

-All four markets open at 8am on Saturday and Sunday, but the food vendors don’t get going until around 9:30-10am.
-The best time to visit is between 10am and 2pm when everything’s running.
-Markets close at 4-5pm.
+All four markets open at 8am on Saturday and Sunday, but food vendors don’t get going until around 9:30-10am.
+The best time to visit is between 10am and 2pm.
+Song Khlong closes at 4pm; the other three close at 5pm.

-Entry to all four markets is completely free.
-Boat tours cost 100 baht per person (about $4 AUD) and last one hour.
-Food is cheap – expect to pay 40-80 baht for most dishes.
+Entry to all four markets is free.
+Boat tours cost 100 baht per person and last one hour.
+Most dishes are between 40-80 baht — you can eat very well across all four markets without spending much.

-Yes!
-A free shuttle bus runs every 30 minutes from Bang Khun Non MRT Station to all four markets.
-The shuttle operates on weekends from 8am to 4:45pm.
-Alternatively, take a Grab or taxi directly to Taling Chan to save time.
+Yes.
+A free shuttle bus runs every 30 minutes from Bang Khun Non MRT Station to all four markets on weekends.
+Check the timetable at the station for first and last departure times.
+Alternatively, take a Grab directly to Taling Chan to save time — with light Sunday morning traffic it’s the fastest option.

-Absolutely, but skip the famous Damnoen Saduak.
-These four local markets are the real deal – actual Thai families doing their weekend shopping, grannies cooking from boats, and zero tour buses.
-Plus the free shuttle makes it dead easy to visit.
+Yes — but which ones matter.
+These four local markets in western Bangkok are the real deal: Thai families doing their weekend shopping, grannies cooking from boats, and zero tour buses.
+Skip Damnoen Saduak and use the free shuttle to see all four in one morning.

 Tips for Your Floating Market Day

-• Allow about 4-5 hours to see all four markets comfortably
+• Allow 4-5 hours to see all four comfortably

 If you are planning to explore more of Thailand you might like to consider hiring a car but in Bangkok it’s really not necessary.